enedellec/psi/README.md

 go build ra_client/client.go
 ```
 - As explained in the [Azure Attestation Sample](https://github.com/edgelesssys/ego/tree/master/samples/azure_attestation), the client expects the `signerID` (MRSIGNER) as an argument.
 The `signerID` can be derived from the signer's public key using `ego signerid`.
-- You must launch the two clients in the second terminal :
+- Launch the two clients in the second terminal :
 ```
 ./client -file "../data/data-100-all.csv" -s `ego signerid public.pem` ./client -file "../data/data-100-even-only.csv" -s `ego signerid public.pem`